 You can register to vote in person at the Sun Prairie City Clerk's office located on the first floor at the Sun Prairie Municipal Building, 300 E. Main Street.
 Remember to bring Proof of Residence.

-To register to vote by mail, download and print the application forms at www.elections.wi.gov/forms/voters and mail the form along with your Proof of Residence to the City Clerk’s Office at 300 E. Main St., Sun Prairie, WI 53590.
+To register to vote by mail, download and print the application forms and mail the form along with your Proof of Residence to the City Clerk's Office at 300 E. Main Street, Sun Prairie, WI 53590.
 The deadline to register to vote by mail is 20 days before the election.

 Vintage Shop Hop